How to Find the Best Supplement on the Shelf

 Look for brands that have a seal from US Pharmacopeia, Consumer Lab, NSF International, or Underwriters Laboratory.
 These seals confirm that the supplement contains the ingredients it says it does, and that there aren’t any potentially harmful ingredients in it, either.

-Choosing the right supplement requires research, time, and attention to detail.
-Choosing the wrong supplement can cause more problems.
-Take the time to be thorough so you can buy and use your supplement with confidence.
+Choosing the right supplement for better health requires research, time, and attention to detail.
+Choosing the wrong vitamin supplement can cause more problems.
+Take the time to read nutritional supplement guides to be thorough so you can buy the best and use your supplement with confidence.